Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

-Everyday after 5 pm on the boardwalk of Beira-Mar Avenue, around Meireles Beach, happens the open arts & crafts fair, an excellent option to purchase some crafts, nuts and souvenirs.
+Everyday after 5 pm on the boardwalk of Beira-Mar Avenue, around Meireles Beach, happens the open arts & crafts fair, which is an excellent option for purchasing some crafts, nuts and souvenirs.

 Forró at Pirata Bar

 If you are in town on a Monday night, you should enjoy the best forró at Pirata bar.
-Located around Iracema Beach, the bar in known as “The Craziest Monday in the World”.
+Located around Iracema Beach, the bar is known as “The Craziest Monday in the World”.